 A VIDEO-JOURNALIST & MULTIMEDIA PRODUCER: She also reports, writes and films stories for television as a solo "backpack" video-journalist.
 Her clients have included CNN, CBS, Nightline, and others.
 During the Deepwater Horizon oil spill in the Gulf, she reported with video from the field, which she uploaded to a blog and Getty Images.
 She has also reported as video-journalist for NYTimes TV ( then VNI ) as part of a team that won a National Documentary Emmy Award-winning for "Killer Virus."
 Hollyman has also worked on assignments as a producer for CNN and CBS TeleNoticias in Latin and Central America.
 Hollyman produces photography and original multimedia content that exploits convergence.
 The stories include streaming video, audio, interactivity, and photography.
 Clients have included MSNBC on the Web, CNN, ABC Nightline, the WashingtonPost.com and others.

-Hollyman has now returned to her passion, journalism.
+TEACHER: In 2010, Hollyman transitioned from journalism to become a teacher.
 She now lives on a Sundowner tugboat trawler in Berkeley, California.